 Special treat today, readers!
 Taylor Landis of Skutchi Designs has the mic.
 Get this: Skutchi is a designer of office cubicles.
 Zoinks!
 Talk about letting the fox into the hen-house… Don’t worry, we’re not trying to sell you guys new cubes or anything (this is NOT a sponsored post!)
-But I figured it’d be a royal hoot to hear from a cubicle marketing rep who dreams of early retirement while trying to pen-in the rest of us as part of her day job.
-Sweet, sweet irony… Taylor, take it away!
+But I figured it’d be a royal hoot to hear from a cubicle marketing rep who has a different take on Millennial Job Survival.
+Taylor, take it away!

 Retirement.
 That’s something you think about when you’re in your forties, you’ve worked behind a desk your entire life, you’ve worked hard over the years through late nights and early mornings and now it’s all paying off.
 You imagine yourself in a sports car driving up the coast of California, far away from your dreary commute and other cars going far too slow.

 But, believe it or not, that high-class, luxurious lifestyle doesn’t just land in your lap on your 62nd birthday.
 This is a lifestyle that requires planning.
 And that’s not even the most challenging part.
 The true horror story is the simple fact that you have to spend forty years hidden away in an office cubicle.

 Unless, of course, you’re overly ambitious, you dream big, and you’re well-connected.
 Oh, and I’m sure a bit of luck comes into play as well.
 I strive to be one of those people.

 But, for the time being, I’m just a regular cubicle chimp.
 I sit quietly in my little space, staring at my screen, typing away for hours as the words flow from my fingertips like a cascade of Millennial Fury (is there a blog name taken for that one?)